DC92/dev/assets/MyOl/README.md

 Dominique92.MyOl
 ================
-This package intent to make you able to implement an [openlayer map](https://openlayers.org/) in your own website.
+This package adds many features to [openlayer map](https://openlayers.org/).
 It is deployed on http://alpages.info

 SIMPLE EXAMPLE